docker/docs/desktop/extensions-sdk/index.md

 - Setting up the directory with files which range from the extension’s source code to the required extension-specific files.
 - Creating the Dockerfile to build, publish, and run your extension in Docker Desktop.
 - Configuring the metadata file which is required at the root of the image filesystem.
-- Building and validating the extension.
+- Building and installing the extension.
-- Installing, previewing, and updating the extension.
+- Testing and debugging the extension.

-There are also optional instructions on [how to set authentication](build/oauth2-flow.md) for your extension.
+There are also instructions on [how to set authentication](dev-tools/oauth2-flow.md) for your extension.

 This build section provides sample folders with ready-to-go examples that walk you through building: